codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-vr-oculus-app.md

 3. Expand 'Other Settings' and check the 'Override Default Package Name' checkbox.
 4. Enter the package name for your app, e.g. com.domain.yourappname.
 5. Set the 'Version number'.
+6. Put any integer value in the 'Bundle Version Code'.
+This will be overriden with the build script.
-6. Set the 'Minimum API Level' and 'Target API Level' to **Android 10.0 (API Level 29)** (be careful, higher versions are not supported by Oculus at the moment).
+7. Set the 'Minimum API Level' and 'Target API Level' to **Android 10.0 (API Level 29)** (be careful, higher versions are not supported by Oculus at the moment).
-7. In the 'Configuration' section set 'Scripting Backend' to **IL2CPP**.
+8. In the 'Configuration' section set 'Scripting Backend' to **IL2CPP**.

 ## Add a custom base Gradle template {#custom-gradle-template}